daryllxd/lifelong-learning/programming/ruby/rails/railsapps-javascript-in-rails.md

 - GAnalytics (.js.erb), put the <% if Rails.env == 'production' %> at the top.
 - Namespacing assets: You can do `<body class="projects">` and shit.
 Or you can do `<body class="<%= controller_name %> <%= action_name %>">`

+## Building Maintainable Forms

+When we build forms to create or update records in Rails, we use the form_for() helper.
+This helper does a lot of work for us, including automatically deter- mining which HTML action and method to use for the record based on Rails and REST conventions.

+form_tag() is the generic form tag helper and can be used to create ad hoc forms.
+Because form_tag() doesn’t have the model-related smarts of form_for(), we don’t use it when the form’s subject is a model: we’d rather let Rails do the extra work for us.
+Why figure out which URL to send the form results to and what the current value of every field is if we don’t have to?

+When your form is backed by a model, use form_for().
+When it’s not, use form_tag().

+Notice we modified our form_for() invocation to pass multipart: true.
+This option tells Rails to generate the <form> tag with an enctype attribute that will force the request to be encoded as multipart/form-data.

+Using a <fieldset> is great for things like address blocks and credit card blocks in e-commerce systems, not to mention grouping a series of checkboxes or radio buttons into a single input.
+We use <fieldset> to group related fields in our forms and rely on it for styling.
+Even when there’s one group of fields in a form, it’s a good habit to get into, so we’ll add it to our creation form, skip- ping the optional `<legend>`:

+Generic classes can cause nightmares for developers; CSS is hard to document clearly, and tracking down unexpected display behavior (someone else’s idea of how everyone else’s inline class should look) can be time-consuming and frustrating.